 - Routine appointments: Physicals, annual gynecological (GYN) exams, and non-urgent health concerns (e.g., skin problems, back or joint pain, sleep problems, and medication refills) are considered routine medical appointments, and may be scheduled 7-10 days from the time that you call.
 You may be asked to complete a specific health history form before your appointment.

 - Same-day or next-day appointments: For more urgent health concerns that cannot wait for a routine appointment, call as early in the day as possible to schedule an appointment that will fit into your plans for the day.

 - Specialty care appointments: Specialty medical services include allergy shots, immunizations, HIV antibody testing, nutrition/eating concerns, sports medicine, occupational medicine, travel clinic, physical therapy, massage therapy, and BASICS.
 Please call as far ahead as possible to schedule your appointment with these services.

 - Advice about whether you need an appointment: If you need advice about whether or when you need an appointment, call to speak with a nurse.

-- When you make an appointment, explain what your needs are so staff can schedule an appointment of the appropriate length, with the appropriate provider.
+- When you make an appointment, clearly explain what your needs are so you will be scheduled for an appointment of appropriate length, with the appropriate provider.
 If you have chronic health concerns or desire for continuity of care, you'll be assigned to a primary care provider.

 - If you would like to request or change your primary care provider, we'll do our best to meet your needs.